tomato-300yen/slides/lab/pba/pba-11.md

   char *const *args = (char *const *)ctx->arg[SYSCALL_ARG1];
   char *const *envp = (char *const *)ctx->arg[SYSCALL_ARG2];

-  fprintf(stderr, "(dta-execve) execve: %s (@%p)\n", filename, filename);
   check_string_taint(filename, "execve command");
 ...
 ```

-- taint sink

 - `ctx` : contains

-  - the arguments that were passed to the syscall
+  1. the arguments that were passed to the syscall
-  - the return value of syscall.
+  2. the return value of syscall.

 - Check whether `filename` is tainted or not.